GannettDigital/simulato/docs/_pages/walk-through.md

 # Setting up your workspace

-In order to get started, make a directory and include in it another directory named 'tests', another directory named 'components', and the following package.json:
+Create a directory for your project.
+Within, include the directories 'tests' and 'components'.
+Also include the following package.json:

 ```js
 {